MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

     | XX-Large | Min: 3, Max: 200 | Min: 1, Max: 2 |

 - **Adjustable node sizes**: In Azure Synapse Spark you can go up to 200 nodes.
 In Fabric, the number of nodes you can have in your custom Spark pool depends on your node size and Fabric capacity.
 Capacity is a measure of how much computing power you can use in Azure.
 One way to think of it is that two Spark vcores (a unit of computing power for Spark) equals one capacity unit.
 For example, a Fabric capacity SKU F64 has 64 capacity units, which is equivalent to 128 Spark vcores.
 So, if you choose a small node size, you can have up to 32 nodes in your pool (128/4 = 32).
 Then, the total of vcores in the capacity / vcores per node size = total number of nodes available.
 Learn more [Spark compute](spark-compute.md).
 - **Node size family**: Fabric Spark pools only support [Memory Optimized SKUs](spark-compute.md) for now.
-If you're using GPU-accelerated SKU Spark pool in Azure Synapse, those are not available in Fabric.
+If you're using GPU-accelerated SKU Spark pool in Azure Synapse, they are not available in Fabric.
 - **Node size**: xxlarge node size comes with 432gb of memory in Azure Synapse, while the same node size has 512 GB in Fabric including 64vcores.
 The rest of the node sizes (small - xlarge) keep the same vcores and memory both in [Azure Synapse](/azure/synapse-analytics/spark/apache-spark-pool-configurations) and [Fabric](spark-compute.md).
 - **Automatic pausing**: if enabled in Azure Synapse Spark, the Apache Spark pool will automatically pause after a specified amount of idle time.
-This is configurable in Azure Synapse (minimum 5 minutes), but custom pools have [a noncustomizable default autopause duration of 2 minutes](create-custom-spark-pools.md) in Fabric after the session expires.
+This setting is configurable in Azure Synapse (minimum 5 minutes), but custom pools have [a noncustomizable default autopause duration of 2 minutes](create-custom-spark-pools.md) in Fabric after the session expires.
 The default session expiration is set to 20 minutes in Fabric.
 - **High concurrency**: Fabric supports [high concurrency in Notebooks](high-concurrency-overview.md).
-- **Multiple Spark pools**: If you want to keep multiple Spark pools, pool selection by notebook or Spark job is supported by Environments in Fabric.
+- **Multiple Spark pools**: If you want to have multiple Spark pools, pool selection by notebook or Spark job is supported by Environments in Fabric.
 - **Allow session level packages**: in Azure Synapse Spark, users have an option to enable/disable session level packages in a pool.
 Session level packages are always allowed in Fabric Spark pools.

 ## Spark Configurations comparison

 Spark configurations can be applied at different levels:

-- **Environment level**: those configurations will be used as the default configuration for all jobs in the environment.
+- **Environment level**: those configurations are used as the default configuration for all jobs in the environment.
 - **Inline level**: you can configure Spark configurations inline using notebooks and SJD.

     | Spark configuration| Azure Synapse Spark | Fabric Spark |